Brainchip-Inc/akida_examples/doc/index.rst

 .. note::
     | While the Akida examples are provided under an
       `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0.txt>`_,
-      the underlying AEE library is proprietary.
+      the underlying Akida library is proprietary.
     | Please refer to the `End User License Agreement <license.html>`__ for
       terms and conditions.